-PCPs are physicians specializing in Internal Medicine, Family Practice or General Practice.
+PCPs are generally physicians specializing in Internal Medicine, Family Practice or General Practice.
 You can select a PCP from the following categories:

+- General Practitioners

+- Family Practitioners

+- Internists

+- Geriatrics

-- General Practitioners - Family Practitioners - Internists - Geriatrics - Physician Assistants (PA) (under supervision of a licensed practitioner) - Nurse practitioner (NP) (under supervision of a licensed practitioner) - Specialist (for Members with special medical or behavioral needs) - What is the role of the PCP in Community Health Choice (HMO D-SNP)?
+- Physician Assistants (PA) (under supervision of a licensed practitioner) - Nurse practitioner (NP) (under supervision of a licensed practitioner) - Specialist (for Members with special medical or behavioral needs) - What is the role of the PCP in coordinating covered services?